Academic Program Review

 , university programs are reviewed every six years.
 The Office of Planning and Institutional Effectiveness (PIE), in consultation with the provost and Dean’s Council, coordinates the schedule of reviews and notifies programs when they are scheduled for review.
 Programs may request an alteration of their scheduled review when circumstances warrant it, usually to align with accreditation reporting.
 The provost may also initiate unscheduled reviews in exceptional circumstances.

 PIE works with offices across campus to make data available for programs undergoing review.
 In addition, PIE provides advice, consultation and assistance as needed on many aspects of the program review process, including facilitating planning meetings, developing action plans, and providing assistance in survey design.

-Program Review Process, Template, and Rubric
+Program Review Checklist Rubric